LoyolaChicagoBooks/scalaworkshop/source/buildtools.rst

   automatically generates an Eclipse project configuration from an sbt one.

 `sbt-start-script <https://github.com/sbt/sbt-start-script>`_
   generates a start script for running a Scala application outside of sbt.

+The IntelliJ IDEA Scala plugin also integrates directly with sbt.

 Starting from Scratch
 ---------------------